 I thank the noble Lord.
 Clearly, we engage regularly with the devolved Administration but matters such as this are for that Administration.
 Looking at how far southern Ireland has moved towards equality just in the last couple of years, I have high hopes for our friends in the devolved Administration in Northern Ireland.

 My Lords, I echo the comments from the noble Lord, Lord Smith.
 We may think that there is equality in this nation and look at the progress we have made, but there is not equality.
-With the World Cup now taking place, it is significant that still one professional footballer has yet to come out and identify as gay, unlike the position in rugby and other sports.
+With the World Cup now taking place, it is significant that a professional footballer has yet to come out and identify as gay, unlike the position in rugby and other sports.

 It is always quite mystifying to me that rugby has been so open, inclusive and supportive of rugby players who have come out, mainly, as gay and that football has not.
 In fact, football seems to remain a hostile sport for LGBT people, and I hope that that will change soon.